Ryan Adams - Biography

 For much of the world, however, Adams was nobody until he showed up on TV screens strumming an acoustic guitar across a river from two iconic towers.
 Heartbreaker’s follow-up Gold (2001 Lost Highway) was an uncanny mix of pop, rock, country and blues.
 Its cover, depicting Adams standing against an inverted American flag in a kind of snarky nod to 1984 mega-seller Born in the U.S.A., suggests Adams was aiming for a Bruce Springsteen-esque commercial breakthrough.
 Gold seemed destined to be a hit, but it was the video for lead single “New York, New York,” filmed with a pre-September 11 New York City skyline in the background, that thrust Adams into the public eye.
 Though the song had nothing to do with the attacks, it became something of a sensation in that strange fall of 2001, eventually earning a Grammy nomination for Best Male Rock Vocal and propelling the album to Adams’s best sales figures ever.
 Partnered once again with Johns, Adams showed off his versatility as a songwriter and a performer, serving up perfect roots rock on “Answering Bell” and “Firecracker,” Neil Young-ish blues on “Nobody Girl,” and even soulful crooning on the stark “Goodnight Hollywood Blvd.”
 Even a minor track like the note-perfect country pop of “When the Stars Go Blue” eventually became a massive hit when, in 2006, it was covered by country star Tim McGraw.
 (One wonders whether Adams was amused or chagrined when, years later, it was identified as a McGraw track during a 2007 performance on American Idol.)

-The praise heaped on Adams in the wake of Gold is a pleasing, and rather rare, example of artistic brilliance receiving its due, but it marks the end of the part of Adams’ story that is easy to tell.
+The praise heaped on Adams in the wake of Gold is pleasing, but it marks the end of the part of Adams’ story that is easy to tell.
 It’s simple enough to list the albums he released in its wake — 2002’s Demolition (Universal), 2003’s Rock and Roll (Lost Highway) and Love Is Hell (Lost Highway), 2005’s Cold Roses and Jacksonville City Nights, and in January of 2006, 29 (Lost Highway).
-The impressive volume of this output is nothing compared to the sheer amount of work Adams produced in that time.
+The volume of this output is nothing compared to the sheer amount of work Adams produced in that time.
 Demolition, for instance, was composed of tracks recorded for or between earlier releases, including several of the songs that had already surfaced on sprawling bootlegs of outtakes from the Heartbreaker sessions.
 Love Is Hell emerged from the anguished rock sound Adams claims was inspired by a 2002 tour opening for Alanis Morissette, and was almost lost in the vaults when Adams’s record company proved reluctant to release it.
 (Its stark cover of Oasis’s “Wonderwall,” however, proved a huge hit and earned Adams his second Grammy nomination) Rock and Roll, with its U2-ish single “So Alive,” was the more audience-friendly version of the sound that Adams came up with when asked to tone Love Is Hell down.
 And the three 2005/2006 records marked the beginning of Adams’s fruitful collaboration with The Cardinals — the double-disc Cold Roses is particularly fine, full of spectacular pedal-steel-inflected songs and immaculately sequenced, while the relatively slight Jacksonville City Nights, a throwaway that most artists would hold up as a masterpiece, seems almost a response to the classic criticism of Adams as a songwriting machine in need of an editor.

 In the midst of all this, Adams popped up in the tabloids as arm-candy for several Hollywood starlets, a booze and drug-hound of epic proportions, and the victim of an occasional wrist-breaking tumble off a stage.
 He also popped up as a collaborator with The Grateful Dead’s Phil Lesh, the perpetrator of a weird punk project with Jesse Malin whose album was called We Are Fuck You, and the producer of Willie Nelson’s lovely 2006 LP Songbird (Lost Highway), a highlight of which was Adams’s own gorgeous “Blue Hotel.”